UKHomeOffice/core-cloud-ecr-tf-module/README.md

 ecr_prefix must be provided.
 This is to provide some logical separation of ECR repositories.
 This should typically be the name of the tenant or team.

+# ECR Repository Name
+To avoid compatibility issues with ArgoCD not supporting ECR "Namespaces" e.g. `/ (team1/nginx)` we will be disallowing the use of forward slashes.
+This module will convert these to hyphens.

+This is due to the way ArgoCD handles ECR credentials for HELM and this might be re-visited when it's resolved.
+For now we will only be creating "flat" ECR repositories

+Also, prefixes, suffixes and ecr repo names cannot begin or end with hyphens '-'.
+These will be trimmed off

 ## Expected YAML config with Explanations
 ```
 common_options: # These are common options that can be re-used by all of your ECR repositories